dabonnestor/dc-button-and-input/README.md

-# Checkout
+# Button Component

-In this challenge, you will work with the form in a modern and minimal design.
-The challenge will bring your HTML and CSS to a new level.
+One of the best ways to learn front-end libraries is to create a reusable component.
+In this challenge, your task is to create a reusable button.

 [![Netlify Status](https://api.netlify.com/api/v1/badges/d1124125-8fd7-4b34-9d39-f167c48403a1/deploy-status)](https://app.netlify.com/sites/gracious-yonath-637c87/deploys)